davenpi/davenpi.github.io/_hobbies/aviation.md

 Flying is insane and great.
 I hope to get my license around June and go on as many trips as I can with family and friends.
 Reach out if you're interested in aviation or are a pilot yourself!
-Tips on getting cheap flight time and great places to fly much appreciated.